katkapsasky/hangman/TESTING.md

 ### Defensive Programming

-I have tried to ensure that any invalid input while using the app and within gameplay is not accepted and an error message is shown to the user when their input is invalid:
+In this project I have included code to ensure that any invalid or empty input while using the app and within gameplay is not accepted and an error message is shown to the user when their input is invalid:

   - Users cannot input numbers or special characters instead of letters throughout the game, whilst:
     - Giving their name